 Understanding the Big Picture

-Understanding the big picture of the business problem or opportunity is essential when the analyst sets the analytics capabilities’ length, and breadth defines the vision of the desired analytics outcome, and understands how their recommendations will affect the business.
+Understanding the big picture of the business problem or opportunity is essential when the analyst applies data analysis skills to set the analytics capabilities’ length and breadth, define the vision of the desired analytics outcome, and understand how their recommendations will affect the business.

 A Visionary and a Critical Thinker